-- (8) Consists of 383,155 shares of common stock, on an as converted and as exercised basis, beneficially owned by affiliates of CHL Medical Partners, of which Mr. Howe is a Partner (see footnote 5 above). - (9) Consists of vested options to purchase 5,388 shares of common stock. - (10) Consists of 1,108,963 shares of common stock, on an as converted and as exercised basis, beneficially owned by Harris & Harris Group, Inc. of which Dr. Ushio is a Managing Director (see footnote 4 above). - (11) Includes 127 shares of common stock and vested options to purchase 5,976 shares of common stock. - (12) Consists of vested options to purchase 2,356 shares of common stock. - (13) In addition to the beneficial ownership described in footnotes (2) through (12), includes vested stock options to purchase 126,653 shares of common stock held by other executive officers. - (14) Certain persons and entities, including persons or entities associated with jVen Capital, LLC, Versant Ventures, Harris & Harris Group, Inc., CHL Medical Partners and Cross Creek Capital, L.P., each of which are our existing stockholders, have indicated an interest in purchasing up to an aggregate of \$5.1 million of units in this offering at the initial public offering price.
-Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase units in this offering or the underwriters may elect not to sell any shares in this offering to such stockholders.
-In addition, persons affiliated with jVen Capital, LLC, affiliates of Versant Ventures, Harris & Harris Group, Inc. and entities affiliated with Cross Creek Capital, L.P., who are holders of our outstanding secured demand notes in the aggregate principal amount of \$2.1 million are expected to tender such demand notes as payment for 350,000 units purchased in this offering.
-However, if any units are purchased by these stockholders, the number of shares of common stock beneficially owned after this offering will differ from that set forth in the table above.
-If such stockholders were to purchase all of these units plus tender an aggregate of \$2.1 million of demand notes for additional units, they would beneficially own approximately 72.6% of our outstanding common stock after this offering.
+- (8) Consists of 383,155 shares of common stock, on an as converted and as exercised basis, beneficially owned by affiliates of CHL Medical Partners, of which Mr. Howe is a Partner (see footnote 5 above). - (9) Consists of vested options to purchase 5,388 shares of common stock. - (10) Consists of 1,108,963 shares of common stock, on an as converted and as exercised basis, beneficially owned by Harris & Harris Group, Inc. of which Dr. Ushio is a Managing Director (see footnote 4 above). - (11) Includes 127 shares of common stock and vested options to purchase 5,976 shares of common stock. - (12) Consists of vested options to purchase 2,356 shares of common stock. - (13) In addition to the beneficial ownership described in footnotes (2) through (12), includes vested stock options to purchase 126,653 shares of common stock held by other executive officers. - (14) Certain entities, including entities associated with jVen Capital, LLC, Versant Ventures, Harris & Harris Group, Inc., CHL Medical Partners and Mason Wells, each of which are our existing stockholders, have indicated an interest in purchasing up to an aggregate of 700,000 shares of our common stock in this offering at the initial public offering price.
+Because these indications of interest are not binding agreements or commitments to purchase, these existing stockholders may elect not to purchase shares in this offering or the underwriters may elect not to sell any shares in this offering to such stockholders.
+However, if any shares are purchased by these stockholders, the number of shares of common stock beneficially owned after this offering and the percentage of common stock beneficially owned after this offering will differ from that set forth in the table above.
+Assuming the purchase of all 700,000 shares by one of these stockholders, the number of shares of common stock beneficially owned by such stockholder after this offering would increase by 700,000 shares and the percentage of common stock beneficially owned by such stockholder after this offering would increase by 6%.
+If such stockholders were to purchase all of these shares, they would beneficially own approximately 62.6% of our outstanding common stock after this offering.

-DESCRIPTION OF SECURITIES
+DESCRIPTION OF CAPITAL STOCK